paragraph-xyz/docs/src/pages/docs/advanced/recurring-payments.md

 ## Discounts

 After enabling paid memberships, you will have the option to create discounts for these paid memberships.
-There are two types of discounts; coupons, and trials.
+There are two types of discounts: coupons, and trials.
 Both types of discounts support setting an expiration date after which the discount is no longer redeemable by new subscribers.
 After creating a discount, you can share it by clicking on the copy button in it's respective row which will copy the special memberships page link to your clipboard.

 ![Discount on memberships page](/img/discounts-memberships.png)